cl4cnam/funcSug/README.md

 # **funcSug**

-This is a new concurrent programming language (in progress, but it already works) loosely based on https://github.com/LordManta/SugarCubesJS of Jean-Ferdy Susini.
+This is a new concurrent programming language (in progress, but it already works) loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) of Jean-Ferdy Susini.

+The goal of the language is to enable a better structure of code, that is, a 'more natural, more readable' structure.

 In this language, you can write
 ```